- Home

 - walking, to show your balance and coordination

-- testing sensations (e.g. your ability to feel light touch or pinpricks)
+- testing sensations (e.g. if you can feel light touch or pinpricks)

-- brain exercises, such as simple arithmetic or memory tests.
+- thinking exercises, such as simple arithmetic or memory tests.

-The doctor may also test eye and pupil movements, and look into your eyes using an instrument called an ophthalmoscope.
-This allows the doctor to see your optic nerve, which sends information from the eyes to the brain.
+The doctor may also test your eye and pupil movements, and look into your eyes using an instrument called an ophthalmoscope.
+This allows the doctor to see parts of the eye and its function – including your optic nerve, which sends information from the eyes to the brain.
 Swelling of the optic nerve can be an early sign of raised pressure inside the skull.

 Blood tests

 You are likely to have blood tests to check your overall health.
-Blood tests can also be used to check whether the tumour is producing unusual levels of hormones, which could mean the pituitary gland is affected.
+Most brain and spinal cord tumours cannot be found or monitored by a blood test.
+However, blood or special urine tests can be used to check whether the tumour is producing unusual levels of hormones, for example, if the pituitary gland is affected.

 MRI scan

-For an MRI, you may be injected with a dye (contrast) that highlights any abnormalities in your brain.
+For an MRI, you may be injected with a dye (known as contrast) that highlights any abnormalities in your brain.
 You will then lie on an examination table inside a large metal tube that is open at both ends.

 The test is painless, but the noisy, narrow machine makes some people feel anxious or claustrophobic.
-If you think you may become distressed, mention it beforehand to your medical team.
-You may be given medicine to help you relax or you might be able to bring someone into the room with you for support.
-You will usually be offered headphones or earplugs and can press a distress button if you are worried at any time.
-An MRI takes 30–45 minutes and you will be able to go home afterwards.
+If you think you may get upset, talk to your medical team before you go for the scan.
+You may be given medicine to help you relax or be able to bring someone into the room for support.
+You will have headphones or earplugs and you can press a distress button if you are worried at any time.
+An MRI takes 30–45 minutes.

 The pictures from an MRI scan are generally more detailed than pictures from a CT scan.